fxch-ltd/REDIS-Mirror/README.md

 ### Redis Replication

-The Redis Mirror architecture uses Redis replication with a special configuration:
+The REDIS Mirror architecture uses Redis replication with a special configuration:

 - WSP Redis instance as the master
 - Stream-Writeable Replica at the Exchange